felidadae/owca/docs/numa_allocator.rst

         output_filename: anomalies.prom
         overwrite: true

 Run WCA agent as usually.
 Then NUMAAllocator will be run with default values - based on algorithm *'fill_biggest_first'*.

 Algorithm explanation
 =====================

-The goal of allocator is to minimise remote memory NUMA nodes accesses by processes.
+The goal of the allocator is to minimise remote memory NUMA nodes accesses by processes.

 Further in text, by *task memory being pinned* we mean that at least cgroup based cpu pinning was performed on the task; optionally other methods which helps in keeping memory on chosen NUMA node might have been performed.
 All available methods supported by the plugin are:

 - cgroup based cpu pinning - which results in higher propability that new allocations of memory made a process will be done on NUMA node to which cpus was pinned task; cannot be disabled;

-- cgroup based memory pinning - allow to assure that all new allocations of a task will be done on chosen NUMA node, however it may result in OOM kills of processes, so we do not recommend to use it in most cases; optional;
+- cgroup based memory pinning - allow to assure that all new allocations of a task will be done on chosen NUMA node, however it may result in ""OutOfMemory" kills of processes, so we do not recommend to use it in most cases; optional;
   argument in NUMAAllocator: ``cgroups_memory_binding``

-- syscall migrate_pages based method - allow to migrate pages of process from chosen NUMA nodes to a choosen node, in synchronous manner; it may make the service unavailable for the time of migration, however it used only in initialization stage of a task is the most effective; optional argument in NUMAAllocator: ``migrate_pages``
+- syscall migrate_pages based method - allow to migrate pages of process from chosen NUMA nodes to a choosen node, in synchronous manner; it may make the service unavailable for the time of migration, however it used only in initialization stage of a task is the most effective; optional; argument in NUMAAllocator: ``migrate_pages``

-- autoNUMA - kernel method to automatically migrate pages between NUMA nodes, it may be used in parallel to this plugin;
-  please refer to argument in NUMAAllocator ``loop_min_task_balance``
+- autoNUMA - kernel method to automatically migrate pages between NUMA nodes, it may be used in parallel to this plugin; please refer to argument in NUMAAllocator ``loop_min_task_balance``

 We provide two algorithms: